 Getty Images is the largest photo agency in existence with a gargantuan library of creative and editorial stock images.

-In a radical move the company announced that it has made the majority of its editorial content free to use, when using a proprietary embed code which links back to the Getty site.
+In a radical move, the company announced that it has made the majority of its editorial content free to use when using a proprietary embed code that links back to the Getty site (see below).

 The reason for this is that the volume of images licensed to Getty being used illegally has risen exponentially to an extent where it is too difficult to police.

-By adopting this new system, Getty are hoping that more people will use the embed code that links back to site which may be used to serve advertisements in the future.
+By adopting this new system, Getty is hoping that more people will use the embed code that links back to the site, which may be used to serve advertisements in the future.